Three microscope lenses point very closely to a section of Egyptian papyrus.

 X-ray and UV photoelectron spectroscopy

 Photoelectron (or photoemission) spectroscopy measures the binding energies in a substance, which are characteristic of the chemical structure and molecular bonding.
-Using either X-ray (XPS) or ultraviolet light (UPS), this is a very sensitive technique for measuring the nature of surfaces.
+Using either X-ray (XPS) or ultraviolet light (UPS), this is a very sensitive technique for measuring the chemical composition of surfaces.
+Depth profiling is possible using an ion sputter source.

 This instrument, located in the Sydney Nanoscience Hub, is designed for surface and thin film characterisation.
 It is capable of both X-ray Photoelectron Spectroscopy (XPS) and Ultraviolet Photoelectron Spectroscopy (UPS) and provides information on elemental composition, oxidation states and electronic states.